MarkScherr/cv/cv.md

 -   Implemented models to predict member diagnoses.
 -   Discovered a technique to automate database reconciliation, requiring `.xml` and unstructured data processing.
 -   Configured bare-metal RHEL server with required libraries, then scripted OCR process to extract `.pdf` info and insert into database.
--   In zero-sum ACA marketplace, United Health Group outperformed competition.
+-   In zero-sum ACA marketplace, consistently outperformed competition.

 ### United Health Group R&D